fenago/snowflake-intro/lab6_vhol_data_vault/vhol_data_vault.md

-# Building a Real-Time Data Vault in Snowflake
+# Lab 6: Building a Real-Time Data Vault in Snowflake
 <!-- ------------------------ -->
 ## Overview